Hishan98/Mp3-Player-in-Qt-c-/README.md

    saved playlist can be corrupt the whole Player.

   - Songs cannot be fast forward or backword.

+# Supported Platforms

+This application has been successfully compiled and run on the following platforms.
+- Ubuntu 18.04
+- Windows 10
+- Mac OS

 # Screenshots
 - Windows